GoogleCloudPlatform/nodejs-docs-samples/README.md

         memcached

-1. In another terminal, run the tests from the root of the project:
+1. In another terminal, run the unit tests from the root of the project:

         npm test

+    or with coverage:

+        npm run coverage

+1. Then run the system tests from the root of the project:

+        npm run system-test

+    or with coverage:

+        npm run system-cover

+1. Or run all the tests at once with coverage:

+        npm run all-cover

 ## Client libraries